woernfl/blogwoernfl/_drafts/2018-11-04-Open-Source-Summit-Europe-2018.md

 tags: [Conference]
 ---

-This year, I went for the third time to the Open Source Summit Europe 2018
+This year, I went for the third time to the Open Source Summit Europe 2018.
 <!--more-->

-Most of this questions were about the `persistent volume` provisioning, so let's dive into this subject.

----

-Basically there are 2 ways of managing it:

-- `Manually creating the persistent volume`, which is leading to you creating all the persistent volume on your own (the last thing you want to do)
-- `Automatically creating the persistent volume` by letting Kubernetes talk with your storage backend so that it can provision itself what it needs

-If you do not know what is a `persistent volume`, that's ok <i class="fa fa-smile-o"></i>.
-Let say that you can see it as a network disk or a network drive, whatever rings a bell in your mind.

-Some would argue that there is also the `statefulset` object and I would answer that from a state perspective the `statefulset` is using the automatic creation of the `persistent volume`, nothing more.
-Hoever `statefulset` are providing a number of feature usually useful when dealing with stateful applications.
 The most useful one, in my opinion, being the ordered deployment and deletion of pods.

 ---